Hajime-No-Ippo/RustLLM/README.md

 This agent is essentially a designer.

+<h2>DIVIDE LINE</h2>
 ✅ What You’re Proposing

 A model that can:

+0. Read the rendering content visualy

-Read the UI code (React, HTML, Tailwind, tokens, etc.)
+1. Read the UI code (React, HTML, Tailwind, tokens, etc.)

-Infer the structure & look before rendering
+2. Infer the structure & look before rendering

-Predict visual mistakes / layout issues / style conflict
+3. Predict visual mistakes / layout issues / style conflict

-Suggest design improvements in natural designer language

-Update the code accordingly
+5. Update the code accordingly

-Optionally compare inferred UI with real render (vision loop)

 This is extremely powerful.